tronxy3d/F4xx-SIM480x320/README.md

   4. If the applicable model listed on this page does not have your model, please download another appropriate firmware

   5. Open Marlin/TronxyMachine.h, Find #define TRONXY_ PROJ, change the following project name to PROJ_ XXX (XXX represents your printer model).
   - Note: The modified project name must be a name defined above the file(TronxyMachine.h).
-If there is no such name, contact customer service for handling e.g. your model is XY2_PRO:
+If there is no such name, contact customer service for handling. e.g. your model is XY2_PRO:
 <img align="center" width=473 src="buildroot/share/pixmaps/tronxy/modify_model.png" />

   6. Open file: .platformio\packages\framework-arduinoststm32\system\Middlewares\ST\STM32_USB_Host_Library\Core\Src\usbh_core.c
   - Find function USBH_ StatusTypeDef USBH_ Init(...)
   - Add a statement below the statement 'USBH_LL_Init(phost);' : 'USBH_LL_Disconnect(phost);'
 <img align="center" width=372 src="buildroot/share/pixmaps/tronxy/modify_model.png" />

   7. Compile the firmware.
 The first compilation may take a long time.
 The compiled target file is placed in the 'update' folder